Seeing the Northern Lights in person is a dream shared by many. The chance of capturing them on your camera makes the hunt even more exciting!

 In .jpeg files, the noise is already reduced by software.
 With raw, you should adjust noise reduction manually.
 Avoid applying too much noise reduction.
 Excessive smoothing will give the images an unnatural, plastic look.
 Some fine grain is nothing to sneeze at.
 Use the sliders to work out the right amount by stopping below the level where you start losing details.
 You could also apply more noise reduction to certain problem areas with a mask tool.
 This way the noise reduction will not kill the details and structure in the whole picture.

 Check and correct the purple fringing around stars.
-If there are color dots or other artefacts that don’t belong in the picture, you can remove them with the spot tool.
+If there are color dots or other artifacts that don’t belong in the picture, you can remove them with the spot tool.
 You could also add a gentle unsharp mask after the noise reduction process to make up for lost microcontrast.
 Once again, don’t overdo it.
 You can reduce editing time by saving your basic settings as a preset to apply on similar photos before working on them with more precision.

 Lastly – share your shots with fellow fans of #laplandfinland